Codey-LAB/Multi-LLM-API-Gateway/README.md

 aka: a clean, secure starting point for your own projects.
 Pick the description that fits your use case.
 They're all correct.

-> A production-grade MCP server that actually thinks about security.
+> A production-grade - **the-thing** -  that actually thinks about security.
-> Built on [PyFundaments](PyFundaments.md) — running on **simpleCity** and **paranoidMode**.
+> Built on [PyFundaments](PyFundaments.md) — running on **simpleCity**.

 ```
 No key → no tool → no crash → no exposed secrets
 ```

-Most MCP servers are prompts dressed up as servers.
+:warning:   Most MCP servers are prompts dressed up as servers.
 This one has a real architecture.

 ---